DLXPlugins/simple-comment-editing/src/readme.txt

 == Upgrade Notice ==

-= 2.3.12 =
+= 2.3.14 =
-Fixing translation errors for Russian language.
+Removing ability of authors to see edited-enabled comments.

 == Customization ==